 As Americans, we have a lot to be thankful for, such as our freedom, our rights, our great nation and the people who protect it.
 The process and practice of showing gratitude has health benefits for our body, brain and overall quality of life.
-Read below for more on the impacts of gratitude and how you can share it with others, especially our nation’s veterans leading up to Veterans Day, November 11.
+Read below for more on the impacts of gratitude and how you can share it with others.

 Research shows that practicing gratitude activates areas of our brain associated with social judgment, decision-making, and emotional processing.
 It is proven to lower heart rate, support healthy blood pressure and immune functioning, and improve sleep quality and duration.
 People who intentionally practice gratitude even show less symptoms of physical illness, are happier, less stressed and friendlier to others.

 Practicing gratitude can look different from one person to the next.
-Here are six ways you could try to practice gratitude in your life between November 1-11.
+Here are six ways you could try to practice gratitude in your life.

 Write down three to five things you are grateful for each day on a piece of paper or an App on your phone.
 You can also try keeping a gratitude journal where you write down more elaborate, personal and impactful moments in detail that you are grateful for.